 I drag my feet down the platform, I almost lost this night’s last one, forgot the ticket, lost my wallet, confused the address.
 Dawns, but I’m still late for my destination.
 I walk on the platform on a starry night, and forget the direction that should take.

 Up my sleeve.

 My life is the train.
-The one who left without me, the one who stood there, the one who never started.
+The one that left without me, the one that stood there, the one that never started.
 The opposite direction, is the change and the three transfers, is the green haze, is acid rain.
 It is an eternal station, each platform, a destination.